Do you want to learn about Gantt charts and understand how to use them?

 Most projects involve tons of tasks and subtasks.
 You’ll need a work breakdown structure to deal with them effectively.

 A Gantt chart app lets you layout these tasks and subtasks to help you easily develop a detailed activity breakdown structure.
 You can gauge how much time each task will take and format data series easily.

-Limitations of Gantt charts
+What are the Limitations of Gantt Charts?

 Gantt charts are an essential part of project management.

 However, Gantt charts can have a few limitations: bar sizes can be misleading and they can become complicated to understand over time.

 Check out these Gantt chart alternatives!